"All the facilities at City, from library resources, to teaching staff and their willingness to help and guide you along your way, have been amazing."

 Why did you decide to apply to study at City, University of London?

 For me it was about the location really, so I ended up applying to several universities in and around London.
-When it came to deciding which one to choose from the offers I had, I found out that City had a very good programme for radiotherapy and most of the radiographers I had spoken to about my future university choices were actually alumni of City and couldn’t recommend it more it me.
+When it came to deciding which one to choose from the offers I had, I found out that City had a very good programme for radiotherapy and most of the radiographers I had spoken to about my future university choices were actually alumni of City and couldn’t recommend it more to me.

 What has been the highlight of your time at City?
 What have you most enjoyed learning about?